 Another option is to file a lawsuit for breach of contract, which is the route Sinclair Broadcasting Group took with Hills and Beaton.

 Less expensive options for both parties include mediation and arbitration, which are alternative forms of resolving contractual issues.
-Mediation uses a neutral third party to help all parties come to an agreement.
+Mediation uses a neutral third party to help all parties agree.

 Arbitration is more formal than mediation.
 An arbitrator listens to both parties involved, reviews the case, and then makes a decision, which is binding for everyone.
 Some employment contracts require arbitration or mediation.